By the end of this section, you should be able to:

 Genocide, the deliberate annihilation of a targeted (usually subordinate) group, is the most toxic intergroup relationship.
 Historically, we can see that genocide has included both the intent to exterminate a group and the function of exterminating of a group, intentional or not.

 The treatment of the Native Americans by the European colonizers is an example of genocide committed against indigenous people.
 Some historians estimate that Native American populations dwindled from approximately 12 million people in the year 1500 to barely 237,000 by the year 1900 (Lewy 2004).
 European settlers coerced American Indians off their own lands, often causing thousands of deaths in forced removals, such as occurred in the Cherokee or Potawatomi Trail of Tears.
 Settlers also enslaved Native Americans and forced them to give up their religious and cultural practices.
-But the major cause of Native American death was neither slavery nor war nor forced removal: it was the introduction of European diseases and Indians’ lack of immunity to them.
+But the major cause of Native American death was neither slavery nor war nor forced removal: it was the introduction of European diseases and Native American lack of immunity to them.
 Smallpox, diphtheria, and measles flourished among indigenous American tribes who had no exposure to the diseases and no ability to fight them.
 Quite simply, these diseases decimated the tribes.
-How planned this genocide was remains a topic of contention.
-Some argue that the spread of disease was an unintended effect of conquest, while others believe it was intentional, citing rumors of smallpox-infected blankets being distributed as “gifts” to tribes.
+The use of diseases as weapon was most likely unintentional in some cases and intentional in others.
+For example, during the Seven Years War, the British gave smallpox-infected blankets to the Native tribes in order to "reduce them," and this and similar practices likely continued throughout the centuries-long assault on the Native American people.

 Genocide is not a just a historical concept; it is practiced even in the twenty- first century.
 For example, ethnic and geographic conflicts in the Darfur region of Sudan have led to hundreds of thousands of deaths.
 As part of an ongoing land conflict, the Sudanese government and their state-sponsored Janjaweed militia have led a campaign of killing, forced displacement, and systematic rape of Darfuri people.
 Although a treaty was signed in 2011, the peace is fragile.